 Online learning is the most rapidly expanding mode of teaching and learning on the planet.
 Online is ideal for students who wish to learn in their own environment using the Internet.
 Online learning allows you to learn, while also connecting with others.
-Applied Business Technology (ABT) course materials are available through the BC Campus portal and the technology is used to communicate with peers and instructors, and to submit assignments.
-The courses are delivered by a collaborative of North Island College and other post-secondary ABT instructors to students around the province.
+Office Administration (OAD) course materials are available through the BC Campus portal and the technology is used to communicate with peers and instructors and to submit assignments.
+The courses are delivered by a collaborative of North Island College and other post-secondary OAD instructors to students around the province.

 Planning and managing your time are keys to success in online learning.
 It is important to decide how much time you want to spend online and on which days.
 You must dedicate the required hours per week, but you choose the time (anytime during the day or night - 24 hours a day, seven days a week) to participate in your online course and meet deadlines.
 If you are a self-motivated, self-disciplined, and organized person - online learning will offer many benefits.

 Your online instructor is available to assist you with guiding your learning, reviewing course content and assisting with any learning difficulties.
 You have the course materials, online instructor resource, online course progress, online web tools and your online class peers available to you for learner-centred activities.
 Your online instructors are available to answer questions and assist you with assignments through the pager, LiveRoom Chat, discussion, and email components of every course.
 The OAD online courses may include chat sessions, messaging, course mail, a public bulletin board for class discussions, calendars, study tips, and online assistance, as well as web-based course materials, quizzes, glossaries and links to other websites and resources.
 Online learning and research enables you to expand your educational experience to advance your career.